 The Board facilitates its independent supervision over management by ensuring a majority of the Board are not officers of the Company.

-The current independent members of the Board are Thomas G. Milne, Robert Lambert, Kylie Dickson, David Farrell and Michael Moskowitz.
-Michael Krzus (Consultant) and Donald J. Currie (CEO and President) are non-independent directors of the Board.
+The current independent members of the Board are Michael Krzus, Thomas G. Milne, Robert Lambert, David Farrell, and Michael Moskowitz.
+Donald J. Currie (CEO and President of the Company) is a non-independent member of the Board.

 Board Mandate